azsk/AzTS-docs/Assets/Feature-Announcements/README.md

-## Introducing Secure Templates for AzTS-UI
+## Introducing Secure Templates for Azure in AzTS-UI

 In order to help our end users to stay compliant to AzTS controls, we have rolled out a new 'Secure Templates' section in the AzTS-UI which allows you to download/deploy ARM templates for various resources and can be used as a reference when creating your own templates.
 These 'compliant-by-default' templates have been created keeping in consideration, the various security controls we presently have in AzTS.
 <br/>